-Wild Koala Day is an annual observance that takes place on May 3rd.
+Wild Koala Day is an annual observance that takes place on 3rd May.
 It is a day to celebrate wild koalas and raise awareness about the importance of protecting their habitats.
-Climate change and deforestation are huge threats to koala populations and wellbeing.
-You can celebrate Wild Koala Day by participating in awareness campaigns and activities; and posting on social media.
+Climate change and deforestation are huge threats to koala populations and well-being.
+You can celebrate Wild Koala Day by participating in awareness campaigns and activities, and posting on social media.
 You can also volunteer with wildlife rescuers and support them.

 Interesting Facts About Koalas

 Let’s find out more about these iconic animals on Wild Koala Day.

 Contrary to popular belief koalas are not bears.
 They are marsupials and like kangaroos, they have a pouch for their newborns.